Latin America and the Caribbean: South America

-Economy

-It is estimated to attribute for over 400 billion dollars that form the core for economic stability, however, a few countries, notably Venezuela, is a member state of OPEC.

-Political situation
+Politics

 The region has a unique history and varied between stability to instability, included various deadly conflicts, though its level remains conflicted.
-The two deadliest conflicts in the region are the Colombian conflict and the Mexican drug war; and more recently, the crisis in Venezuela.
-Some other bloody conflicts include the internal conflict in Peru and gang wars in Argentina, Brazil, and Honduras.
+The two deadliest conflicts in the region are the Colombian conflict and the Mexican drug war; and more recently, the crisis in Venezuela and Gang war in Haiti.
+Some other bloody conflicts include the internal conflict in Peru and gang wars in Brazil and Honduras.
 Other conflicts include the Mapuche conflict in Argentina and Chile; and the Insurgency in Paraguay.
-These conflicts, however, have received lesser attentions from international media, and varied by time, with Colombia in headline in 1990s, Mexico in the 2000s and currently, Venezuela.
+These conflicts, however, have received lesser attentions from international media, and varied by time.

+The Latin American and Caribbean countries with the most representative democracy were Costa Rica, Uruguay, Argentina, Chile, and Jamaica and least democratic were Nicaragua, Cuba and Venezuela according to 2024 V-Dem Democracy Report.

 Culture

 Religion

-Most countries are dominated by Christianity, the largest being Roman Catholic.
+Most countries are dominated by Christianity, the largest being Roman Catholicism.
 Smaller groups include Protestantism (including Mormonism and Jehovah's Witnesses) and Orthodoxy and other forms of Christianity.
 There are many venerated folk saints and folk religions namely folk catholicism as well as african diaspora religions (syncretic african traditional religions) as well as Native American religions including shamanism.
 Many folk healers also practice folk magic.
 Specific Creole peoples often have their own religions/spiritual practices like the Maroons's Rastafari and Garifuna's belief system (or New Orleans Voodoo and Melungeon in North America).

 Especially in the Caribbean, Central America and Brasil, there are Jewish (including Messianic Jews), Muslim, Hindu, Baháʼí Faith (especially in Panama, Bolivia and Belize), Buddhist, Shinto and Romani mythology, Chinese folk religion, Dravidian folk religion (among others) practitioners.
 The Muslims and especially Jews and Gitanos are often descendants of the peoples forced into Crypto-Judaism and Crypto-Islam (and even Crypto-Paganism, for lack of a better term) from the Reconquista.
 There most likely is Sikh and Jainist groups (and possibly even smaller Zoroastrianism, Samaritan and Druze groups).
 There is also a growing movement of unitarian universalism/new age/neo-paganism-type unorganized spirituality; goddess worship is especially popular with younger, often progressive people like feminists.
 Again, these movements are often also syncretic, such as Pachamama or other Pre-Columbian Deity worship.
 Atheism/Agnosticism is quite dichotomous with a few countries having high percentages, but most are small and may be growing slowly.

 Music

-The region is extremely popular for its own distinct music which can't be found somewhere in the world.
+The region is extremely popular for its own distinct music which can not be found somewhere in the world.
 Began since the conquest of Spain, France, Britain, the Netherlands and Portugal in 15th century, due to the greater diversification including indigenous, Asian, African and European population merged, it expanded popularity of their music, dated from 1950s and rampant globalization, music from the region has become widely noticed, and has been nominated for several music awards.